-Failure to meet regulatory capital adequacy requirements could adversely affect the business, financial condition, results of operations and prospects.
+Failure to meet regulatory capital adequacy requirements could detrimentally affect the business, financial condition, results of operations and prospects.

-As at 30 June 2020, the Company's capital adequacy ratio (k1) calculated in accordance with FMSA rules was 14.7%, compared to the minimum levels of 10% required under the FMSA rules applicable to microfinance organisations.
+As at 30 September 2020, the Company's capital adequacy ratio (k1) calculated in accordance with FMSA rules was 15.4%, compared to the minimum levels of 10% required under the FMSA rules applicable to microfinance organisations.
 While the Company is currently in compliance with its existing prudential capital requirements, there is a risk that if the Company has, or is perceived to have, a shortfall of capital, it may be required to raise additional regulatory capital, become subject to regulatory intervention and sanctions, and/or could suffer a loss of confidence in the market.
 Any deterioration in the Company's loan portfolio quality and the consequent need to take additional impairment charges may also require the Company to raise additional capital to meet required capital adequacy levels.
-Moreover, any failure to raise capital as and when needed, could adversely affect the Company's ability to continue to comply with applicable capital adequacy requirements and substantially limit its ability to grow its business.
+Moreover, any failure to raise capital adequacy requirements and substantially limit its ability to grow its business.
 Any such events would have a material adverse effect on the Company's business, financial condition, results of operations or prospects.